leonor-loureiro/ES18Proj/README.md

 			Broker does not have any external-module dependencies and there is only one person working on it.
 (JellyWellyBelly) Team 2 has it's dependencies (car module) solved in the schedule.
-			The worker JellyWellyBelly will not have a fixed schedule because of volatile extra-curricular activities.